-KRA 7: Enhanced Typhoon Committee's Effectiveness, Efficiency and International Collaboration Strategic Goal 7a: To strengthen the capacity of Typhoon Committee to effectively discharge its responsibilities and functions described in this Strategic Plan and completed its stated mission in accordance with the Typhoon Committee's Statute.
-Strategic Goal 7b: To mobilize available resources and engage collaborators for the implementation of the strategic goals.
+KRA 7: Enhanced Typhoon Committee's Effectiveness, Efficiency and International Collaboration To strengthen the capacity of Typhoon Committee to effectively discharge its responsibilities and functions described in this Strategic Plan and completed its stated mission in accordance with the Typhoon Committee's Statute.
 Promote the participation in typhoon-related internal meetings and conferences and prepare written reports on proceedings to share with other members.
 Enhance the effectiveness and efficiency of the TCS.
 Enhance the communication and cooperation among TC Members.
 Enhance the effectiveness and efficiency of the Working Groups.
-Enhance the cooperation among the Working Groups focal points Enhance the cooperation and linkage with ESCAP, WMO and other regional and international organizations Facilitate resource mobilization for projects among Members with assistance from national, regional and international organizations and TCS.
-Provide reliable disaster statistics for monitoring the progress achieved by the Typhoon Committee.
-Provide policy guidance to the global agenda related to disaster risk reduction and sustainable development, including the post Hyogo Framework for Action and Post UN Millennium Development Goals to emphasize the importance of implementation of tropical cyclone disaster risk reduction Enhanced Typhoon Committee's Effectiveness, Efficiency and International To mobilize available resources and engage collaborators for the Groups.
-Enhance the cooperation among the Working Groups focal points Enhance the cooperation and linkage with ESCAP, WMO and other regional and international organizations Facilitate resource mobilization for projects among Members with assistance from national, regional and international funding for their reference.
+Enhance the cooperation among the Working Groups focal points Enhance the Provide reliable disaster statistics for monitoring the progress achieved by the Typhoon Committee.
+Provide policy guidance to the global agenda related to disaster risk reduction and sustainable development, including the post Hyogo Framework for Action and Post UN Millennium Development Goals to emphasize the importance of implementation of tropical cyclone disaster risk reduction